MycroftAI/documentation/_pages/linux.md

 * That you are comfortable issuing basic Linux commands from a **terminal** or **shell prompt**
 * That your device has a built-in microphone and speakers, or, you have successfully connected microphone and speakers to your device.
 * That your device already has `git` installed and working.
 If you don't already have `git` installed, [here is a great set of instructions](https://gist.github.com/derhuerst/1b15ff4652a867391f03).

+#### System Requirements

+Whilst Mycroft runs on a Raspberry Pi 3B or above, this is achieved through a custom release of Raspbian Lite significantly reducing the system overhead by not running a desktop environment and other unnecessary processes.
+Mycroft will run on older hardware however your experience may vary significantly.

+Our [Precise wake word engine](https://github.com/MycroftAI/mycroft-precise#mycroft-precise) also relies upon TensorFlow which requires a CPU that supports the AVX instruction set.
+To ensure your system supports AVX open a terminal and run: `grep avx /proc/cpuinfo`.
+AVX should be listed under the flags for each CPU core.
+If nothing is returned it is most likely that your system does not support AVX.
+Technical users may be able to build an older version of TensorFlow (1.13) from source using the [instructions provided on their website](https://www.tensorflow.org/install/source).
+Alternatively you may use Mycroft with the PocketSphinx wake word engine.

 ### Getting Started